dotnet/docs-maui/docs/get-started/first-app.md

 ## Prerequisites

-- An environment that has been configured for .NET MAUI development, using the maui-check tool.
+- An environment that has been configured for .NET MAUI development.
 For more information, see [Install .NET 6 Preview 6](installation.md#install-net-6-preview-6).
 - A configured simulator or emulator for your chosen platform.
 For more information about creating an Android emulator, see [Android emulator setup](/xamarin/android/get-started/installation/android-emulator/).

 ## Get started with .NET command-line interface